atlaspak/FundaSorterApi/README.md

 - Handy Sorting features
 - Having the right queries would minimize API functionality

-This is why I didn't choose SQL solution because it's already a no-brainer solution.
+This is why I didn't choose SQL solution because it's already an ideal solution.
 I wanted to show an alternative solution that we can discuss its benefits and drawbacks.

 ## FundaSorterApi's approach to this problem